grandHackers/project_gh_env/README.md

     ex) linkToDbContainer: 'mongo'
 - **codeBranch** : name of the git branch to checkout <string>
     ex) codeBranch: 'master'
+    NOTE) currently setting this field doesn't do anything.
+    Will be handled in the future.
 - **apiURL** : url of the api <string>
     Default: ''
 - **dbName** : name of the mongodb database to connect to <string>